Social status laws in Japan

 Top

 After the implementation of family registers, pursuant to the 1871 Family Register Law, everyone reached by local registrars were duly entered in a household register.
-Each register noted the "clan/lineage register" (zokuseki ‘°Ð) status of the head of the household -- the first listed in the register -- in the form of the head's "clan/lineage appellation (name)" (zokushō ‘°Ì) -- whether of noble, gentry, or ordinary status.
+Each register noted the "clan/lineage register" (zokuseki ‘°Ð) status of the head of the household -- the first listed in the register -- in the form of the head's "clan/lineage appellation (name)" (zokushō ‘°Ì) -- whether of noble, gentry, soldier, or commoner status.

 The problem then arose as to how to formally facilitate changes in status.
 In the past, status changes were determined by the clans or families of the individuals who migrated from one clan or family to another, most commonly through marriage or adoption.
 Ordinary, marriages and adoptions took place within the same class or caste, but affected individuals migrated from one family to another, and acquired their new family's identity, beginning with the change of their family name.